 Clients for whom Michael has acted include: Scottish Government; Scottish Prison Service; Scottish Court Service; Forestry Commission Scotland; Glasgow 2014 Limited; Highlands & Islands Enterprise; Global Infrastructure; Natural Power Consultants Limited; Glasgow Housing Association Limited; River Clyde Homes; Dumfries and Galloway Housing Partnership; HSBC; Clydesdale Bank plc; Allied Irish Bank; and Co-Operative Bank plc.

-Chambers UK Guide to the Legal Profession lists Michael as a “Leader in the Field” in Construction Law, where he has been recognised for his years of experience in contentious and non-contentious construction matters.
+Chambers UK Guide to the Legal Profession lists Michael as a “Ranked Lawyer” in Construction Law, where he has been recognised for his years of experience in contentious and non-contentious construction matters.
 Michael is listed by Legal 500 as a “Recommended Lawyer” in Construction.

 Michael is also a Law Society of Scotland Accredited Specialist in Construction Law.